 Cash flow can be a challenge to manage no matter the size of your business or whatever industry it operates in.
 While you might generate enough cash from sales to pay off your debts, what if the deadline to pay arrives before you receive the money?

 The rapid expansion of a business can especially disrupt cash flow.
 For instance, your operational costs are higher while you’re hiring new employees, paying an increased rent and maintenance for new office space, or handling higher advertising or inventory management costs.
+Suddenly working with new vendors or suppliers will increase the amount of money in AP (accounts payable) that is owed, or having an influx of new customers could affect cash inflow via accounts receivable.
+Certain innocent practices can affect cash flow as well.
+Recording sales before they are paid, for example, like with accrual accounting can give a more accurate financial forecast but can cause invoice discrepancies that harm cash flow down the line.

 How to solve the problem:

-Cash flow management is not a one-time consideration or a “set it and forget it” process.
+Effective cash flow management is not a one-time consideration or a “set it and forget it” process.
 There are many factors to track, and a continuous effort is necessary to stay up to speed.

 You can first optimize how your business handles cash receival.
 An important aspect of cash flow optimization is speeding up your ability to turn materials into products and services, and the conversion time from sales to cash.